 As a National Science Foundation Predoctoral Fellow at the University of California, Berkeley, Basem applied computational approaches to the discovery and investigation of viruses and novel tools for biotechnological applications.
-His Ph.D. research has introduced a paradigm shift in our understanding of bacterial viruses by uncovering new groups of bacteriophages with huge genomes, including the largest documented, equipped with a wide variety of features typically associated with life and cellular organisms.
+His Ph.D. research has introduced a "paradigm shift" in our understanding of bacterial viruses by uncovering new groups of bacteriophages with huge genomes, including the largest documented, equipped with a wide variety of features typically associated with life and cellular organisms.
 This breakthrough opened multiple lines of research and was reported in Nature Magazine, highlighted as part of the 2020 Nobel Prize in Chemistry Collection, recommended by faculty in f1000 prime, widely covered in the popular press (including the Atlantic, Gizmodo, arsTechnica, & IFLS), science blogs, and multiple highlights in Nature Reviews and in Nature Reviews Microbiology as "too big to be ignored", among other major scientific journals.

 Basem also uses data mining to unleash the potential of such mobile elements to revolutionize biotechnology, medicine, crop production, and basic research.
 The first product of this effort, which was published in Science Magazine in 2020, yielded more compact and more versatile gene-editing technologies that they have shown to edit the DNA of bacteria, plants, and human cell lines, with a higher targeting capacity that also enables molecular diagnostics, and high promise for delivery into human and plant cells.
 This work was highlighted in the 2020 Nobel Prize in Chemistry Lecture, in addition to being featured by Nature, Nature Plants, Nature Biotechnology, Cell Molecular Plant, and more.
 In 2022, Basem expanded upon this line of work, culminating in a manuscript on the discovery, biochemistry, & structural insights of novel CRISPR-Cas systems and their development into gene-editing tools.
 This effort was published in Cell with features in Nature and Science Magazines.
 Overall, these inventions are poised to transform agricultural practices and disease treatment by enabling novel editing approaches and delivery options that are difficult to achieve or not even possible with previously described systems, and have been licensed towards biotechnology development deals valued at over $1.5 billion for leading CRISPR-focused companies.